-Theorem \ref{Theorem2} is specially useful when $X$ is a regular surface and $L=H$.
+Theorem \ref{Theorem2} is especially useful when $X$ is a regular surface and $L=H$.
 In this case conditions $(1)$ and $(2)$ are automatically satisfied and only $(3)$ remains to be verified.
-Also, as $H=L$ is generated, assuming an irreducible curve $C\in \vert L \vert$ exists we can assume that it is non-singular as well (Bertini's Theorem).
+Also, as $H=L$ is ample and generated we can assume that $h^0(L)\ge 3$.
+Thus, a curve $C\in \vert L \vert$ exists which is non-singular and connected, and therefore irreducible (Bertini's Theorem).